A programme about space, sound and artistic attitude – with four very different perspectives on composing today.

 The concert program is framed by newly arranged works from the 14th century: by Guillaume de Machaut as well as by Jacob de Senleches and Jean Galiot.
 These belong to the style epoch of the “Ars subtilior”, which developed further from Machaut’s musical ideas.
 We perform them in an arrangement by Erik Oña.
 The Argentine composer, who died in 2019 had taught at the Electronic Studio of the FHNW in Basel since 2001.

+The program is complemented by the compositions “After Serra” and “Aequilibria”.
 American composer Jason Eckardt refers to the monumental sculptures of visual artist Richard Serra.
 One of Serra’s sculptures – “Intersection” – stands on the place in front of the “Theater Basel” since 1992.
+Islandic composer Anna Thorvaldsdottir captivates in her music with soft, spherical sounds.

 The concert closes as it began with the motet “Puis qu’en oubli” by Guillaume de Machaut in the arrangement by Michael Hersch.